Abdurrahman-Wahdan/Text-Sentiment-Analysis/README.md

 This project was completed as part of a course at Ankara University.
 We chose the topic of binary Text Sentiment Analysis (Positive-Negative), a popular subject in Natural Language Processing (NLP).

-##Overview##
+## Overview ##
 In this project, we explored various feature extraction methods and classification techniques for sentiment analysis:

-Feature Extraction Methods: BERT, Bag of Words (BoW), TF-IDF Classification Methods: SVM, Naive Bayes, XGBoost, Softmax, Logistic Regression We evaluated our models using four different metrics: Accuracy, F1 Score, Precision, and Recall.
+- Feature Extraction Methods: BERT, Bag of Words (BoW), TF-IDF

-We used 4 different metrics which are Accuracy, F1 Score, Precision-Recall.
+- Classification Methods: SVM, Naive Bayes, XGBoost, Softmax, Logistic Regression We evaluated our models using four different metrics: Accuracy, F1 Score, Precision, and Recall.

 We used 2 different datasets which are IMDB Review Dataset and Sentiment140 dataset with 1.6 million tweets.